Eagle Point

 Eagle Point is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Eagle Point's cultural diversity was found to be below average, with 85.4% of its population born in Australia, 93.3% being citizens, and 96.9% speaking English only at home.
+Eagle Point was found to have below average cultural diversity, with 85.4% of its population born in Australia, 93.3% being citizens, and 96.9% speaking English only at home.
 The predominant religion in Eagle Point is Christianity, comprising 46.9% of the population.
-However, the most notable overrepresentation was seen in the 'Other' category, which constituted 1.0% of the population compared to 0.6% across the rest of Victoria.
+Notably, the 'Other' category is overrepresented in Eagle Point, making up 1.0% compared to 0.8% across Rest of Vic.

 Frequently Asked Questions - Diversity